ACCESS-NRI/access-cm3-config-docs/documentation/docs/pages/contributing/index.md

 We also manage most of our development openly on GitHub, we track CM3 work on a [GitHub project board here](https://github.com/orgs/ACCESS-NRI/projects/15/views/1).
 If you'd like to have your issue considered for CM3 development, please [open an issue](https://github.com/ACCESS-NRI/dev_coupling/issues/new).

-### Help us evaluate and improve applications of CM development
+### Help us evaluate and improve applications of CM

 We have a community based group the "CM3 Dev-Eval Working group" that are helping with CM3 evaluation and development.
 Contributions from people of all career stages and backgrounds are highly encouraged.
 To join the meetings follow the announcements [here](https://forum.access-hive.org.au/t/esm-working-group-announce/567/67).

 There's agenda (before the meeting) and minutes (after) the meetings [here](https://forum.access-hive.org.au/t/cm3-dev-eval-working-group-meeting-minutes-2025/5393), anyone can share a figure or contribute to the agenda.

 All community members (and ACCESS-NRI staff) can get [write access to the CM3 evaluation repository](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/).
 To get write access, you need to create an issue and request access, [please use this issue template](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/issues/new?template=add-user-request-to--access-cm3-1-repository-.md).
 Evaluation figures are being coordinated [here](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/issues/1).
+Further instructions are [here](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/blob/main/README.md).

 ### Report a bug or make a suggestion